NIAS-Lorentz Theme-Group Fellowships

-NLTG coordinators will be informed on the outcome of the review and selection in July.
+NLTG coordinators will be informed on the outcome of the review and selection half February.

-The coordinator of the winning NLTG application will work with the Lorentz Center to prepare the Full NIAS-Lorentz Workshop Proposal.
-This plan will receive additional feedback from the NIAS-Lorentz Advisory Board as well as specific Lorentz Center Advisory Board(s) in the field(s) of the workshop topic.
+The coordinator of the winning NLTG application will work with the Lorentz Center to prepare the NIAS-Lorentz Workshop Proposal.
+This plan might receive additional feedback from the NIAS-Lorentz Advisory Board as well as specific Lorentz Center Advisory Board(s) in the field(s) of the workshop topic.

 NLTG applications are evaluated by the NIAS-Lorentz Fellowship Board.
-NLTG Full Proposals are also sent to external reviewers.
+NLTG Main Proposals are also sent to external reviewers.

 Evaluation criteria include: